-The Ecclesiological Society is for those who are interested in and enthusiastic about church history and church architecture.
+The Ecclesiological Society is a friendly and informal society for those who are interested in and enthusiastic about church history and church architecture.

-The Society publishes a regular journal ‘Ecclesiology Today’, and a magazine style update ‘Churchcrawler’ for members.
-In addition there are regular online newsletters and occasionally as the need arises books are published where gaps in knowledge exist, most recently ‘Pews, Benches and Chairs: Church Seating in English Parish Churches from the Fourteenth Century to the Present’.
+The Society publishes a regular journal, Ecclesiology Today, annual conference proceedings and a magazine-style update, Church Crawler.
+There are also regular online newsletters and occasional publications, most recently Pews, Benches and Chairs: Church Seating in English Parish Churches from the Fourteenth Century to the Present.
 There are regular events and lectures.